 The question of numbers:

-Wiccan traditions, and Wiccan-derived paths generally honor both a God and Goddess in ritual.
-Other traditions may honor or work with different deities depending on the season or reason for ritual, or in different numbers.
+Wiccan traditions, and Wiccan-derived paths generally honour both a God and Goddess in ritual.
+Other traditions may honour or work with different deities depending on the season or reason for ritual, or in different numbers.

 It seems sort of complicated, but it’s really more like one pair of deities are very close friends I talk to regularly, two are people I like, but we mostly get together when we have specific things to do, and two are people I see a couple of times a year, but where we get a lot out of those few times.